Avatar: The Way of Water: Visual effects and editing

-On July 31, 2017, it was announced that Wētā FX had commenced work on the Avatar sequels.
-The film heavily features underwater scenes, actually filmed underwater with the cast in performance capture.
-Blending underwater filming and performance capture being a feature never accomplished before, it took the team a year and a half to develop a new motion capture system.
-In December 2022, Wētā FX's VFX producer David Conley described Avatar 2 as the biggest visual effects project that the company had ever undertaken, totalling nearly 3.3 billion thread powers.
-To cope with the huge amount of data, Wētā used the services of cloud storage company Amazon Web Services.
+On July 31, 2017, it was announced that Weta Digital had commenced work on the Avatar sequels, which contain many underwater scenes.
+Since underwater motion capture filming had never been accomplished before, the team spent a year and a half developing a new motion capture system that could be used underwater.
+(Note: Attributed to multiple references:) Weta's VFX producer David Conley said Avatar 2 was the biggest visual effects project the company had ever undertaken, totalling nearly 3.3 billion thread hours.
+To manage the enormous amount of data, Weta utilized the services of the cloud storage company Amazon Web Services.
+Industrial Light & Magic (ILM) assisted with visual effects work for the film.